diez/www.diez.org/docs/existing-project-integration/android.md

 In a more robust setup, you should create a stand-alone repository for your Diez project and a separate repository for your Android project.
 This is the recommended pattern when you have multiple codebases consuming a single Diez design language.

-After you [compile](#compiling) your Diez project, a library module with your design language will be generated inside your Diez project.
+After you [compile](#compiling) your Diez project, a library module with your design tokens will be generated inside your Diez project.
 We recommend using GitHub's recently launched [package registry](https://help.github.com/en/github/managing-packages-with-github-packages/about-github-packages) for versioning and distributing your built modules to consuming codebases, though you can also use solutions like symlinking or `../../relative-paths`.

 After that, you can consume your design language by adding it as a dependency in your `build.gradle`: